Vignesh-23/web-portfolio/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Use of AI
+- Claude Opus was used to make the star constellation in the landing page.
+- Prompt: Design a landing page, in index.html
+My name should be in italics and the links to the aboutMe and ContactMe pages should be below it.
+For the background should be like a star constellation which is moving.
+Only give the index.html, styles.css and script.js for this part alone.

 ## Acknowledgments

 - Northeastern University for web development curriculum